 Looking for career training from an accredited Dental Assistant school?

-Ross has Dental Assistant Training Programs in Michigan, Indiana, Ohio, Tennessee, and West Virginia.
+Ross has Dental Assistant Training Programs in Michigan, Indiana, Kentucky, Ohio, Tennessee, and West Virginia.
 Becoming a Dental Assistant is an excellent investment in your future.
 Dental Assisting employment rates are projected to increase nationally by 31% through 2020, so people with Dental Assistant training are expected to be in high demand.* As the dental industry is evolving, dentists are expected to hire more assistants to perform routine tasks so that dentists may devote their time to more complex procedures.
 In addition, many Dental Assistants enjoy a flexible schedule as more than one-third of all dental assistants worked part time in 2008.

 Dental Assistant positions are available in many job markets nationwide.
 The highest qualified candidates experience the greatest demand.
 As a Ross Graduate, you will find that the skills you possess are sought after by employers in the job markets served by Ross Campuses.
 Your investment in a Dental Assistant program will provide career opportunities both now and in the years ahead.